xavsant/multimodal_stockprice_prediction/FINDINGS.md

 > Notebooks in /code/baseline/

 Based on the results, the rest of the models will be built using **LSTM** as a base.
-Post-trial, the baseline LSTM model is further tuned and optimised to minimise differences in model performance due to model architecture [EXPAND ON THIS].
+Post-trial, the baseline LSTM model is further tuned and optimised to minimise differences in model performance due to model architecture (more information in [3]).

 > INSERT ARCHITECTURE HERE